MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/add-cascading-parameters-to-a-report-report-builder-and-ssrs.md

 4. In **Query type**, choose the type of query for the selected data source.
 In this topic, query type **Text** is assumed.

 5. In **Query**, type the query to use to retrieve values for this parameter.
 Queries for independent parameters typically do not contain query parameters.
-For example, to create a query for a parameter that provides all category values, you might use a [!INCLUDE[tsql](../../includes/tsql-md.md)] statement similar to the following:
+For example, to create a query for a parameter that provides all category values, you might use a Transact-SQL statement similar to the following:

     ```
     SELECT DISTINCT <column name> FROM <table>